Skill-Forge-Project/skill_forge/README.md

 • refactor/new-database-integration
 ```

-##### 3️⃣ After you are done with you changes open an Pull-Request and submit you commits.
+#### 3️⃣ After you are done with you changes open an Pull-Request and submit you commits.

 To ensure a smooth and efficient code review process, please follow these guidelines when creating a pull request (PR):

 **Descriptive Title**
 * Provide a concise and clear title that summarizes the purpose of the PR.
 Avoid generic titles like “Fixes” or “Changes”—be specific.
-*
-	• ✅  Add user authentication with JWT
+* ✅  Add user authentication with JWT

-	• ❌  Fixed stuff
+*  ❌  Fixed stuff

 **Detailed Description**
-* The description should clearly explain:
-	• **What was changed:** Provide a summary of the changes made in the PR.
+* **What was changed:** Provide a summary of the changes made in the PR.

-	• **Why it was changed:** Explain the problem you’re solving or the new feature you’re adding.
+* **Why it was changed:** Explain the problem you’re solving or the new feature you’re adding.

-	• **How it was changed:** Outline the approach taken, and any relevant design decisions.
+* **How it was changed:** Outline the approach taken, and any relevant design decisions.

-	• **Dependencies:** List any other PRs, issue, libraries, or configurations this PR depends on.
+* **Dependencies:** List any other PRs, issue, libraries, or configurations this PR depends on.

-	• **Additional context or screenshots:** If relevant, include screenshots for UI changes or logs of issues solved.
+* **Additional context or screenshots:** If relevant, include screenshots for UI changes or logs of issues solved.

 **Break Down Large PRs**
 * Keep your pull requests small and focused.
 If the change is large, consider splitting it into smaller, incremental PRs.
 This makes reviews quicker and less error-prone.